coreyc/queue-example/README.md

 ### Setup Redis and Postgres
 Run `docker-compose up` to create a Redis instance and a Postgres instance (which includes our schema too)

+And to bring these services down, including the database volume: `docker-compose down -v`

 ### Run producer
 From the root of the project, do `node src/producer.js`.
 This will insert some work items into Redis